Fast Density Estimation for Density-based Clustering Methods: Conclusion

 \section{Conclusion}

-Density-based methods are one of the most popular clustering methods and have been widely used in applications.
-However, they are time-consuming.
-The computation time of most density-based clustering methods is heavily used in the construction of the neighborhood and the density calculation for each data point.
-To address this issue, this paper proposed a clustering framework for density-based clustering methods, based on the fast principal component analysis and and a pruning technique.
-By applying this framework to DBSCAN, we obtained an Improved DBSCAN algorithm.
-Experimental results on real-world and synthetic data sets demonstrate that the proposed algorithm improves the computational efficiency of DBSCAN significantly.
+In order to accelerate the process of range query in density-based methods which are one of the most popular clustering methods and have wide applications, we proposed a fast range query algorithm (called FPCAP), based on the fast principal component analysis which prunes unnecessary distance calculations in the range search process.
+By combining FPCAP with DBSCAN, we obtained an Improved DBSCAN (called IDBSCAN) algorithm.
+Experimental results on real-world and synthetic data sets demonstrate that both FPCAP and IDBSCAN improve the computational efficiency and outperform other compared methods.
+FPCAP can also be combined with other density-based clustering methods to improving their efficiency.